 Although we are only at the very beginning stages of understanding how cannabidiol (CBD) can benefit public health, the potential is significant: mitigating symptoms of chronic pain, anxiety, and insomnia are just several that come to mind.
-However, Daniel Fung, once of Waterford, CT and a leading extractor in the MMJ industry, says that some of the most promising research shows a clear link between CBD and epilepsy treatment.
+However, Daniel Fung of CT (Connecticut) and a leading extractor in the MMJ industry, says that some of the most promising research shows a clear link between CBD and epilepsy treatment.

 We currently do not have a standard treatment protocol for epilepsy because every case is unique.
 Although it can be triggered by a brain injury or the result of family history, the cause will often be unknown.
 This makes treatment even more difficult.
 While some will find a cocktail of drugs that work or simply grow out of it, the truth is that others will have to deal with the lifelong recurrent threat.

-Daniel Fung Wonders if CBD Is an Answer for Those Who Are Suffering with Epilepsy?
+CT’s Daniel Fung Wonders if CBD is an Answer for those who are Suffering with Epilepsy?

 There have been numerous success stories that have shown how CBD has helped children and adult control their epilepsy symptoms.
 Although cannabis is a Schedule 1 drug, the DEA is beginning to loosen the reigns to study the plant for its medicinal effects.
 However, only a small portion of patients currently have excess to the clinical trials currently going on investigating CBD-rich cannabis.